amethon/www/_albums/2022-10-08-abyssopelagic-depths.md

 excerpt: a meditative exploration of human isolation
 ---

-Close your eyes, take a deep breath, and let yourself relax.
-As you exhale, imagine yourself descending into the abyss.
-Allow yourself to let go of any thoughts or worries that may be weighing on your mind.

-As you continue to descend, allow yourself to become more and more present in the moment.
-Notice the sensations in your body, the sound of your breath, and the feeling of the abyss around you.

-As you reach the depths of the abyss, allow yourself to explore your surroundings.
-Notice the darkness and the emptiness, but also the potential and possibility that lies within.

-With every breath, allow yourself to sink deeper into the depths of the abyss.
-As you do, imagine yourself becoming more and more connected to your own humanity, to the vastness and complexity of the human experience.

-Allow yourself to be still and present in the abyss, and to allow the music to guide you on your journey.
-Notice any emotions or thoughts that arise, and allow yourself to simply observe them without judgment.

-As you come to the end of your meditation, take a deep breath and slowly bring yourself back to the present moment.
-When you are ready, open your eyes and continue your day with a sense of peace and clarity.

-<h2>Album</h2>
 <p>

 With "abyssopelagic depths," amethon seeks to bring listeners on a meditative journey into the depths of human isolation.
 The album is a meandering exploration of the void, sometimes melancholic and sometimes hopeful, that offers a new way of understanding our shared humanity.